openshift/rosa/README.md

 * Creating admin users to your cluster
 * Cleaning up

-By the end of this guide you will have a Amazon Red Hat OpenShift cluster running in your AWS account.
+By the end of this guide you will have an Amazon Red Hat OpenShift cluster running in your AWS account.

 ## Installation prerequisites